alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_email_template.md

 {% endif %}

-{% if has_someone_to_shop %}
+{% if ((not has_someone_to_shop and not wants_supermarket_deliveries and wants_social_care) or (has_someone_to_shop and wants_social_care)) %}

-Contact your local authority if you need support urgently and cannot rely on family, friends or neighbours: https://www.gov.uk/coronavirus-local-help
+Contact your local authority right away if you need urgent help and cannot rely on family, friends or neighbours: https://www.gov.uk/coronavirus-local-help

 {% endif %}

-There’s guidance on what you should do if you’re extremely vulnerable to coronavirus: https://www.gov.uk/coronavirus-extremely-vulnerable-guidance
+Make sure you’re up to date with the guidance on what you can and cannot do if you’re clinically extremely vulnerable to coronavirus: https://www.gov.uk/coronavirus-extremely-vulnerable-guidance

 Thanks,

-National Shielding Service
+Coronavirus support team

 -----